Two psychedelic industry insiders reflect on the progress and flaws within Health Canada's recent amendment to the Special Access Program.

 Of course, patients can choose to seek psychological therapy alongside the medication on their own, and health care professionals may even encourage psychotherapy or include it within their care plan.
 But, currently, it’s not required.

-Who Will Likely Benefit Most from the SAP?
+Who Will Likely Benefit Most from Canada's SAP?

 We still don’t know how Health Canada defines “life-threatening” regarding mental health conditions or how many failed conventional treatments are necessary before a patient can access a psychedelic drug.
 And we likely won’t know more until there have been a significant number of cases authorized or denied.
 But experts have some ideas about which conditions may be more likely to get approval.